-A right-arm fast bowler F Shacklock was born in Crich, Derbyshire, on September 22nd, 1861, but his parents were from Kirkby-in-Ashfield and had moved to Derby shortly before Frank’s birth and the family returned to Nottinghamshire in 1867, so that Frank was regarded basically a Nottinghamshire cricketer.
+A right-arm fast bowler, Shacklock was born in Crich, Derbyshire, on 22 September 1861 but his parents were from Kirkby-in-Ashfield and had moved to Derby shortly before Frank’s birth; the family returned to Nottinghamshire in 1867, so that Frank qualified as a Nottinghamshire cricketer.

-Shacklock appeared in a Nottinghamshire Colts match in 1883 and in the same year for the Colts of North v Colts of South at Lord’s.
-His first-class debut came for Nottinghamshire v M.C.C. on September 13th, 14th and 15th, 1883 but in 1884 he elected to leave Nottinghamshire and made his debut for Derbyshire v Lancashire at Old Trafford on May 22nd, 23rd and 24th.
+Shacklock appeared in a Nottinghamshire Colts match in 1883 and, in the same year, for the Colts of North v Colts of South at Lord’s.
+In 1883, he took all 11 wickets in an innings for Lasswade XII v Edinburgh University XII and all 10 wickets for Lasswade v Loretto.
+His First-Class debut came for Nottinghamshire v MCC in September that year but in 1884 he left Nottinghamshire and made his debut for Derbyshire v Lancashire at Old Trafford in May.

 In 1886 he changed his allegiance back to Nottinghamshire and immediately gained a permanent position in the XI.
 His desertion of Derbyshire caused a great deal of criticism and in no small measure was the prime factor in that county being removed from the first-class list a year later.

-Frank Shacklock continued to feature in the Nottinghamshire side until 1893, his last contest being v Kent at Canterbury on August 10th, 11th and 12th, after which the Nottinghamshire Committee suspended him for indiscipline.
+Frank Shacklock continued to feature in the Nottinghamshire side until 1893, his last contest being v Kent at Canterbury in August, after which the Nottinghamshire Committee suspended him for indiscipline.

 Emigrating to New Zealand, Shacklock was coach to Otago and Wanganui College and in 1910 became coach to Auckland C.C.
-In 1883 he took all 11 wickets in an innings for Lasswade XII v Edinburgh University XII and all 10 wickets for Lasswade v Loretto.
 In 1909 in New Zealand he hit 162* out of 190 in 80 minutes.

-Frank Shaclock died in Christchurch, New Zealand on May 3rd 1937.
+Frank Shacklock died in Christchurch, New Zealand on 3 May 1937.